 Convertkit blog is all about using the power of email marketing to build a side hustle or even a full-time business.

-Our own blog covers everything about digital marketing (because that’s precisely what we do).
+My own blog covers everything about digital marketing (because that’s precisely what we do).

 Decide on a frequency of publishing for your blog (much like a magazine has a specific release frequency like fortnightly or monthly).